Runtime Interface

 App Mode

-Developers directly reference the CMake Target: aimrt::runtime::core, and then can use the aimrt::runtime::core::AimRTCore class from the core/aimrt_core.h file.
-The core interfaces required for App Mode are as follows:
+The developer directly references the CMake Target: aimrt::runtime::core, and can then use the aimrt::runtime::core::AimRTCore class in the core/aimrt_core.h file.
+The core interfaces needed in App mode are as follows:

 namespace aimrt::runtime::core {